 Dermatology - Community

-Our service focuses on patients from baby to the elderly with eczema and psoriasis, providing diagnosis, treatment and education.
+Our service focuses on patients from baby to the elderly with a diagnosis of eczema and psoriasis, providing treatment and education.
 We aim to help and support patients/carers to become confident in self-managing these chronic skin conditions.

 The Tier 2 Dermatology service has a role in the education of other primary care, secondary care and private sector professionals, supporting them to develop their dermatology expertise and service provision.
 The team provides education programmes to the local ST3 GP Trainees and Primary Care Dermatology study days in an attempt to improve patient care at presentation.

-Dr Rachel Hilton – GP with Special Interest
+Dermatology Team- Dr Shawn Ooi – GP with Special Interest

-Clinics are offered on 3 sites across the trust; Boston House, Claire House and Leigh Walk in Centre.
+Clinics are offered on four sites across the trust; Boston House, Leigh Infirmary, Claire House and Aspull Health Centre.
 The clinics are available Monday to Friday.
-We also provide home visits to vulnerable patients and the elderly.

 Boston House, Frog Lane, Wigan, WN6 7LB